London Drum

 Strikes and station closures

-First and last train times on the Central line
+First and last train times

 Alternative routes include Notting Hill Gate to Queensway, Notting Hill Gate to Bayswater and Notting Hill Gate to Holland Park

-Stairs, lifts and escalators to the station platforms
+Stairs, lifts and escalators

-Notting Hill Gate underground station is not wheelchair accessible
+Notting Hill Gate is not wheelchair accessible

-Holland Park station is not wheelchair accessible
+Holland Park is not wheelchair accessible

-Notting Hill Gate station entrance – You must use two flights of stairs between the Notting Hill Gate southside entrance and the booking hall (17 steps down +9 steps down), or three flights from the northside entrance (18 steps down +11 steps down +4 steps up).
+Notting Hill Gate entrance – You must use two flights of stairs between the Notting Hill Gate southside entrance and the booking hall (17 steps down +9 steps down), or three flights from the northside entrance (18 steps down +11 steps down +4 steps up).
 After that you need to use another two flights of stairs to the Circle/District line platforms (9 steps down +15 steps down), or two escalators to the Central westbound platform, or three escalators to the Central eastbound platform

-Holland Park station exit – You must use a lift plus one flight of stairs from the platforms to the Lansdown Road exit (21 steps up).
+Holland Park exit – You must use a lift plus one flight of stairs from the platforms to the Lansdown Road exit (21 steps up).
 If you want to avoid the lift then you can use another two flights of stairs (3 steps up +15 steps up).
 But you must use seven flights of stairs to the Holland Park Avenue exit (20 steps up +3 steps up +16 steps up +10 steps up +2x15 steps up +16 steps up)

-This tube journey is in Oyster zones 1-2.
+The journey is in zones 1-2.
 The cheapest fare is £2.80 off-peak (£3.40 peak) when you pay by Oyster or contactless.
-There’s no return fare, you just pay the same as two single tickets
+There are no return tickets, you just pay the same as two singles

-Cost of tube fare from Holland Park ⇄ Notting Hill Gate Station | Tube Journey, Train Times & Fares
+Cost of tube fare from Holland Park ⇄ Notting Hill Gate Station

 Fare zone Cash Oyster & Contactless cards